Coordinate-energy transformation and the one-point function for the Heisenberg-Ising XXZ spin-1/2 chain on the ring: Bethe Ansatz

-\begin{proof} For $\Delta =0$, it is straight forward to check that the proposition above is true.
+\begin{proof} For $\Delta =0$, it is straightforward to check that the proposition above is true as the solutions to the Bethe Equations are roots of unity.
 If $\Delta \neq 0$, then the counting argument becomes more complicated.
-The proof of \Cref{p:cardinality} follows from the counting argument in \cite[Sec.~4.3]{brattain_completeness_2017}, where Bethe Ansatz for the asymmetric simple exclusion process (ASEP) is considered.
+The proof of \Cref{p:cardinality} follows from the counting argument in \cite[Sec.~4.3]{brattain_completeness_2017}, where the Bethe Ansatz for the asymmetric simple exclusion process (ASEP) is considered.
 In particular, our Bethe equations become

 after the change of variables The system of equations \eqref{e:BE-transformed} is the same as the system of equations for the ASEP, except for a multiplicative factor on the left side of the equations.
 The counting argument relies on a generalization of the Lefschetz fixed point number for the coincidence number of two functions, which correspond to the functions on the left and right side of the equality in \eqref{e:BE-transformed}.
-Moreover, the counting of solutions remain the same for any two pair of functions that are homotopic.
+Moreover, the counting of solutions remains the same for a homotopic deformation of the functions.
 Thus, the counting argument remains the same despite the difference in the multiplicative constant, since scaling by a non-zero multiplicative constant gives a homotopic function.
 The result follows. \end{proof}

-Note that, by \Cref{p:cardinality}, it follows that the set of Bethe vectors $|\boldsymbol{\xi} \rangle$, for $\boldsymbol{\xi} \in \Xi$, are linearly independent if and only if $\mathbb{V} = \mathbb{W}$ since $\dim \mathbb{V} = {L \choose N}$.
+Note that, by \Cref{p:cardinality}, it follows that the set of Bethe vectors $|\boldsymbol{\xi} \rangle$, for $\boldsymbol{\xi} \in \Xi$, are linearly independent if and only if $\mathbb{H} = \mathbb{W}$ since $\dim \mathbb{H} = \binom{L}{N}$.